alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-11-07-tafsir-yusuf-ayat-106.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Tafsir Surah Yusuf, Ayah 106: 'And most of them believe not in Allah...'"
+title: 'Tafsir Surah Yusuf, Ayah 106: ''And most of them believe not in Allah...'''
-hijri: "Rabi' Al-Awwal 21, 1442 A.H"
+hijri: '1442-03-21'
-source: "Fatawa Al-Shaykh Ibn Baz p.8/292"
+source: Fatawa Al-Shaykh Ibn Baz p.8/292
 lang: en
-category: [quran]
+category:
+- quran
 note: false
-summary: "Abu Jahl and his like believed that Allah was their Creator and Provider, the Creator of the heavens and the earth, but this did not avail them anything, because they associated others with Allah by worshipping idols and statues."
+summary: Abu Jahl and his like believed that Allah was their Creator and Provider, the Creator of the heavens and the earth, but this did not avail them anything, because they associated others with Allah by worshipping idols and statues.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: